fguevaravas/dhp_code/README.md

 # Code accompanying ``Discrete inverse problems with internal functionals''
-This code illustrates examples from the paper ``Discrete inverse problems with internal functionals'' by Marcus Corbett, Fernando Guevara Vasquez, Alexander Royzman and Guang Yang (_insert arXiV link_)
+This code illustrates examples from the paper ``Discrete inverse problems with internal functionals'' by Marcus Corbett, Fernando Guevara Vasquez, Alexander Royzman and Guang Yang. [arXiV:2407.13955](https://arxiv.org/abs/2407.13955)

 The code that is provided is in Julia and it can be used to generate annotated HTML or interactive Jupyter notebooks.